-- The Exams Officer with Line Manager and Principal will focus on options that enable candidates to take their examinations. - If the school is unable to open as normal for examinations, the Exams Officer will inform each awarding body with which examinations are due to be taken, as soon as is possible and discuss alternative arrangements with the awarding body if the exam or assessment cannot take place. - The responsibility for deciding whether it is safe for the school to open lies with the Governing Body.
-The Governing Body with the Principal is responsible for taking advice or following instructions from relevant local or national agencies in deciding whether the school is able to open. - If possible, the school will open for examinations and examination candidates only. - Alternatively, the school may use other venues (namely Haybridge High School) in agreement with relevant awarding body (e.g. share facilities with other centres or use other public building, if possible).

-- The Principal / SLT are to advise the Exams Officer in a timely manner of the full postal address of any alternative accommodation which affects the full cohort.
-This will enable the Exams Officer to submit the information to all the relevant awarding bodies to request permission. - Where accommodation is limited, prioritise candidates whose progression will be severely delayed if they do not take their exam or timetable assessment when planned. - For certain candidates, the school may be able offer an opportunity to sit any examinations missed at the next available series. - The school may also apply to awarding bodies for special consideration for candidates where they have met the minimum requirements. - All arrangements would be agreed with the awarding body before being put in place.
+- If the school is unable to open as normal for examinations, the Exams Officer will inform each awarding body with which examinations are due to be taken, as soon as is possible. - The responsibility for deciding whether it is safe for the school to open lies with the Governing Body.
+The Governing Body with the Principal is responsible for taking advice or following instructions from relevant local or national agencies in deciding whether the school is able to open. - If possible, the school will open for examinations and examination candidates only. - Alternatively, the school may use other venues (namely Haybridge High School) in agreement with relevant awarding body (e.g. share facilities with other centres or use other public building, if possible). - The Principal / SLT are to advise the Exams Officer in a timely manner of the full postal address of any alternative accommodation which affects the full cohort.
+This will enable the Exams Officer to submit the information to all the relevant awarding bodies to request permission. - For certain candidates, the school may be able offer an opportunity to sit any examinations missed at the next available series. - The school may also apply to awarding bodies for special consideration for candidates where they have met the minimum requirements. - All arrangements would be agreed with the awarding body before being put in place.
 In such instances, details would be communicated to candidates via the school's website, email and text facilities.
 Staff involved in exams (including invigilators) would be contacted by email, telephone and text.